“You have to go where the customer is.” – Michael Wolfe, Vontu Co-Founder and Startup Advisor

-For a Swedish data visualization startup targeting the American market from Europe like Spotfire, this proved critically important.
+For a Swedish data visualization startup targeting the American market from Europe like Spotfire, watering holes proved critically-important.

-When it came time to validate a new customer segment (the energy sector), Spotfire President Rock Gnatovich asked his sales team to find the watering hole of their new prospects.
-What they quickly found out was that BP, ExxonMobil, Shell and many of the large American oil companies have offices in the Energy Corridor in Houston, TX.
+What they quickly found out was that BP, ExxonMobil, Shell, and many of the other large American oil companies had offices in the Energy Corridor in Houston, TX.
 Company executives met over lunch or drinks in just one or two restaurants.

 ⚡⚡ Enjoyed this content?
 I go into way more detail on this subject in Lean B2B.
 It covers the ins and outs of finding traction in the market for B2B products.
 Check it out »